chensxb97/object_detection_chatbot/README.txt

 shared* is the database that holds the pre-processed images that will be utilised by the chatbot.
 It also contains a folder of detection algorithms with instructions on how to use them.

-requirements.txt* show the list of packages to be installed.
+requirements.txt* shows the list of packages to be installed.

-test.py* is the chatbot python file.
+test.py* is the main chatbot python file.

 1. Clone this repo